ths-community/podman/README.md

 If you don't have a webserver you can use github.com for this purpose.

-To do this create a github account on github.com for free if you have one already.
+To do this ... create a github account on github.com for free if you do not have one already.

 Then go this community workspace